Aquos06/reader-vl/README.md

 ## Overview

 **Reader VL** goes beyond simple parsing.
-Our SDK and CLI empower you to build intelligent applications by converting diverse document formats (PDF, DOCX, HTML, and others) into a unified structure.
+Our SDK and CLI empower you to build intelligent applications by converting diverse document formats (PDF, DOCX) into a unified structure.
 Critically, we leverage multimodal LLMs to enrich the parsed content, adding layers of meaning and context essential for maximizing the performance of your generative AI pipelines.

 ## Features

-- 📄 **Multi-format Support**: Process PDFs, DOCX, HTML, and more.
+- 📄 **Multi-format Support**: Process PDFs and DOCX (for now).
 - 🤖 **Multimodal LLM Integration**: Enhance extracted data with AI-powered insights.
 - 🏗 **Structured Output**: Convert documents into a well-defined schema.
 - 🏎 **Fast & Efficient**: Leverages YOLO for object detection and Tesseract OCR.